When women experience betrayal and emotional abuse, self-care is an essential step in beginning the journey to healing.

 He runs a business doing this and I am grateful and will continue to be grateful for his awesome volunteer time that he spends on your behalf, you listeners.
 I’m also grateful that I have a friend who is a healthy man in a normal relationship and just trying to be better every day like all of us are.

 So, thanks for coming on the podcast today Ty.

-In addition to social media we also educate women on this podcast obviously and then every single podcast episode goes through a process of transcription and then turning it into an article where we post it on our website BTR.org.
-You can find every single podcast episode with a transcription.
-Share those!
+To help spread the word, please share this article!
 Comment!
-Every time somebody shares one of our articles from our site, every single time someone comments on our site, it helps isolated women find us and that is how we educate people.
+Every time somebody shares one of our articles from our site, every single time someone comments, it helps isolated women find us and that is how we educate people.
 All of the things that we do to provide this education for free costs money.
 So, if you would please make a recurring donation to help us take this message to women throughout the world.
 Your recurring monthly donations help so much.
-Go to BTR.org, scroll down to the bottom, click on make-a-donation.

 Also, every single one of your ratings on iTunes helps isolated women find us, and until next week, stay safe out there.